 Do you know what I miss about living in Montreal?

 I spent some time there as a student but had to leave again after my visa expired.
 While I hated the cold winter, there’s no denying that I had a great time living in Montreal.
 And since a friend of mine moved to Vancouver some years ago I have often looked back on my time in Canada.
 There are so many things about Montreal that made my time there extraordinary.
 And while I didn’t get the chance to explore much of the rest of Canada, I do have posts about my trips to Toronto and Ottawa.

 So now I live in Athens, Greece.
 A city with a climate that’s pretty much the complete opposite of Montreal.
 I’m also in the process of moving somewhere else soon (more on that when the time is right).
 And yet, ever so often I think back on my time as a student in Canada’s second-largest city.
 And it’s not only because I look back on my youth.

 If you’re considering a move to Montreal (universities are so much cheaper than in the US) you may want to know if that’s a good idea.
+(For a book about a young woman moving to Montreal to attend McGill University, read Nellcott Is My Darling by Golda Fried.)
 The long winters may put you off.
 But to see the good side of the city, here are ten things I miss about living in Montreal.